 Salt dissolution in liquid is involved in many CFD applications—from solution mining to food processing to medical applications.
-This article describes preliminary results from a computational model for dissolving salt in fluids and tracking the solute in the brine.
-The proposed model accounts for basic physical phenomena, such as mass transfer at the interface between salt and fluid, the change of volume and shape of the solid salt, diffusion and convection of dissolved salt in fluid and, finally, the change in fluid density, viscosity and surface tension.
+The model accounts for basic physical phenomena, such as mass transfer at the interface between salt and fluid, the change of volume and shape of the solid salt, diffusion and convection of dissolved salt in fluid and, finally, the change in fluid density, viscosity and surface tension.

 The amount of dissolved salt in liquid is represented with its mass concentration C. The mass flux of salt, Q, at the liquid/solid salt boundary is defined as Q = k (CSAT – C), where k is the constant mass transfer coefficient and CSAT is the saturation concentration of salt.
 The fluid mixture density is assumed to be a linear function of the salt concentration.
 The fluid volume can also vary with concentration.
 For example, the density of the saturated sea water (brine) at room temperature is about 26% greater than the density of fresh water, while its volume increases by 13%.

-Once the dissolved salt has been apportioned to the computational grid’s control volumes, diffusion and convection take over and further redistribute the salt within the mixture.
-To account for the presence of solid salt in the flow domain, and its change in volume and shape as it is dissolved in fluid, a variant of the General Moving Object (GMO) model has been developed.
+Once the dissolved salt has been apportioned to the computational domain, diffusion and convection take over and further redistribute the salt within the mixture.
+The model accounts for the presence of solid salt in the flow domain, and its change in volume and shape as it is dissolved in fluid.
 The geometry component representing the solid salt is designated as a component of a special type: instead of moving, it changes shape and volume.
 The area and volume fractions are recomputed at every time step to reflect the gradual dissolution of the solid salt.

 Test Example: Dissolving Medicine